nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/welcome.md

 ## You can place out of this class

+If you are comfortable with

+- multi-dimensional arrays,
+- object-oriented programming, and
+- recursion

-If you are comfortable with multi-dimensional arrays, object-oriented programming, and recursion, consider taking a placement exam to skip this course.
+Consider taking a placement exam to skip this course.

 Learn about [placement exams](https://cs.nyu.edu/home/undergrad/placement_sample_exams.html).